microsoft/reverse-proxy/docs/docfx/articles/dests-health-checks.md

 There is one main extensibility point in the passive health check subsystem.

 #### IPassiveHealthCheckPolicy
-[IPassiveHealthCheckPolicy](xref:Microsoft.ReverseProxy.Service.HealthChecks.IPassiveHealthCheckPolicy) analyzes how a destination responded to proxied client requests, evaluates its new passive health state and then call `IDestinationHealthUpdater.SetPassiveAsync` to create an async task actually updating the passive health state and rebuilding the healthy destination collection.
+[IPassiveHealthCheckPolicy](xref:Microsoft.ReverseProxy.Service.HealthChecks.IPassiveHealthCheckPolicy) analyzes how a destination responded to a proxied client request, evaluates its new passive health state and finally calls `IDestinationHealthUpdater.SetPassiveAsync` to create an async task actually updating the passive health state and rebuilding the healthy destination collection.

 The below is a simple example of a custom `IPassiveHealthCheckPolicy` marking destination as `Unhealthy` on the first unsuccessful response to a proxied request.